oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * the Status List shall enable caching policies and offline support
 * the specification shall support JSON and CBOR based tokens
 * the specification shall not specify key resolution or trust frameworks
-* the specification shall design a mechanism to convey information about the validity status of a token/credential that can be re-used/expanded upon
+* the specification shall design an extension point to convey information about the status of a token that can be re-used by other mechanisms

 # Conventions and Definitions